Biden's sweeping infrastructure, social spending bills finally get a vote

 But top Democrats argued that the bill was fully paid for.

-(Reporting by David Morgan, Susan Cornwell, Makini Brice and Richard Cowan; Editing by Scott Malone, Alison Williams and Jonathan Oatis)
+(Reporting by David Morgan, Susan Cornwell and Makini Brice; Editing by Scott Malone and Alison Williams)

 ((david.morgan@thomsonreuters.com; +1 (202) 898 8326; twitter.com/dmorganreuters; Reuters Messaging: david.morgan.thomsonreuters.com@reuters.net))